fiberplane/goose-quotes/README.md

 Besides the requirements specified in the `package.json` you will need a Postgres database.

 ### Database Setup

-#### 1. Initializing the Database tables:
-The `DATABASE_URL` must be set as an environment variable to run the `db:migration` script, which migrates the generated tables to the database.
-#### 2. Ensuring Cloudflare Worker Access:
-Later, the Cloudflare worker will also need access to this variable.
-Therefore, it should be set in one of the following locations:
-- `.dev.vars` file
-- `wrangler.toml` file
+The `DATABASE_URL` must be specified in a `.dev.vars` file located at the root of the project.
+The migrate.ts script will use this URL to create the tables.
+Additionally, the Cloudflare Worker operates within the context of the `.dev.vars` file, allowing it to access the `DATABASE_URL` for retrieving, adding, and updating Geeses

 We recommend using [Neon](https://neon.tech/) for a Postgres database, but any other Postgres database should do the trick, as well as running one locally.